WebAssembly/wasi-threads/README.md

 4. optionally, spawn a new host-level thread (other spawning mechanisms are possible)
 5. calculate a non-duplicate thread ID, `tid`
-6. in the new thread, call the child instance's start function with the thread ID and the start argument: `start_func(tid, start_arg)`
+6. in the new thread, call the child instance's exported entry function with the thread ID and the start argument: `wasi_thread_start(tid, start_arg)`

 A WASI host that implements the above should be able to spawn threads for a variety of languages.